-The employment lawyers at Gordon Legal in Sydney and Melbourne are some of the most experienced practitioners in Australia with the unique advantage of a focus and passion for advising employees about their rights and entitlements.
+The employment lawyers at Gordon Legal in Melbourne are some of the most experienced practitioners in Australia with the unique advantage of a focus and passion for advising employees about their rights and entitlements.
 One question our employment lawyers get most often asked about is about unfair dismissal.

 Contrary to urban myth, the protection against unfair dismissal does not apply to all employees in Australia covered by the Fair Work Act.
 It is important that you check whether you qualify prior to filing any application contesting your dismissal.

 The Fair Work Commission has the power to decide if on an unfair dismissal.
 For it to be satisfied that it was an unfair dismissal, the Commission must find: